 Stages and Grades of Uterine Cancer

 Stage refers to the size and spread of the cancer.
+The stage of uterine cancer is determined at the time of surgery (known as "surgical staging").
+You should be treated by a gynecologic oncologist, a subspecialist in the diagnosis and treatment of gynecologic cancers.
 Your doctor uses any or all of these tests below to determine the stage of the cancer:

 Results from blood tests and imaging scans